ShMcK/WebpackAngularDemos/Part3/README.md

 ### 4. require(json)

 By now you're probably getting the hang of loaders.
-We want to load some json, get a [`json-loader`](https://github.com/webpack/json-loader).
+Just to be sure, let's load some json, get the [`json-loader`](https://github.com/webpack/json-loader).

 `npm install -D json-loader`

 Add it to the `webpack.config.js`.

-/app/webpack.config.js
+//webpack.config.js

 ```js
 {